Minyeng/529ca8050a00180790cf88b63468826a/README.md

 ```

 ### How to start
-Run this command `php artisan serve` to start the project, and run `php artisan queue:work` on the other tab to start the queue .
+Run `php artisan serve` to start the project, and run `php artisan queue:work` on the other tab to start the queue .

 ### How to use